 How to Make Chicken Cacciatore

-My easy Chicken Cacciatore recipe is perfect for any night of the week.
-I made this recipe in my 3.5-quart french oven, however, it's just as easily made in a skillet.
+For an easy chicken dinner try this Dutch Oven Chicken Cacciatore recipe.
+It's perfect for any night of the week.
+I made this recipe in my 3.5-quart french oven, however, it's just as easily made in skillet .
 Whichever way you choose to prepare this recipe, it's one of the best easy chicken recipes for dinner.

 First heat the oil in the dutch oven or even a heavy skillet.
 Buy bone-in chicken and remove the skin yourself, then season with the basil, oregano, salt, and pepper.

 Squeeze the garlic paste over the chicken and then pour in the crushed tomatoes.
 Sprinkle with the red pepper flakes and cook on low for about 30 minutes.

 I always have a little sauce leftover and use it as a topping for Crostini.

 What to serve with Chicken Cacciatore

 Serve over pasta, rice, egg noodles, or with garlic mashed potatoes.
 I usually make this recipe when I have leftover spaghetti.